If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 How it works

-All you need to do is buy one of the following types of tickets and then you can download your promo code to receive a 2-for-1 discount at any of the attractions at your chosen destination.
+All you need to do is buy one of the following types of tickets.
+Then you can download your promo code to receive a 2-for-1 discount at any of the attractions at your chosen destination.

 Valid ticket types: